roblox-ts/roblox-ts/README.md

 ## Project Folder Setup

 1. Create a new folder and name it whatever you'd like.
+For example: `MyCoolProject`

 2. Run `npm init -y` inside of your folder.
 This will create your `package.json` file.